Adolescent & Adult Education

 - GRE combined (verbal and quantitative) score of 297 (or 1000 before 08/01/2011)

 - Miller Analogies Test score of 400

-- Master's degree from Armstrong with a 3.0 graduate GPA
+- Master's degree from a regionally accredited institution* with a 3.0 graduate GPA

 Passing score on Georgia Assessment for the Certification of Educators (GACE) Program Admission Assessment OR one of the following: